MonikaSData/kickstarter-analysis/README.md

    *1. The most number of successful kickstarter campaings in the theater category have been launched in May.*

-   *2. The least successful month to launch a kickstarter campaign in ther theater category seems to be December.*
+   *2. The least successful month to launch a kickstarter campaign in the theater category seems to be December.*

 - What can you conclude about the Outcomes based on Goals?